conan-io/docs/reference/commands/creator/test.rst

                             that satisfies the range.
 Also, if using revisions, it will update to the latest revision for the resolved version range.
-      -l [LOCKFILE], --lockfile [LOCKFILE]
+      -l LOCKFILE, --lockfile LOCKFILE
+                            Path to a lockfile
+      --lockfile-out LOCKFILE_OUT
+                            Filename of the updated lockfile
-                            Path to a lockfile or folder containing 'conan.lock' file.
-Lockfile can be updated if packages change -e ENV_HOST, --env ENV_HOST
+      -e ENV_HOST, --env ENV_HOST
                             Environment variables that will be set during the package build (host machine). e.g.: -e